Dr. Vaddiraju’s Journey

 Creating novel inorganic-organic hybrid LEDs.

-Later he joined Texas A&M University, College Station as an Assistant Professor in the Fall of 2009 and then went on to become an Associate Professor from 2015.
 He is currently leading a group of young minds at Texas A&M University focussing on various research areas solving some of the most complex problems in Science.

 Notable Achievements